Female Horse Racing Reporters

 Due to her natural success with presenting, Sky Sports would also make her their on-track correspondent, grabbing great interviews with fantastic jockeys and brilliant trainers.

-When Sky Sports Racing launched on the 1st of January 2019, Alex Hammond was chosen to be the main presenter because of her natural skill and her 15 years of working for Sky.
+When Sky Sports Racing launched on January 1, 2019, Alex Hammond was chosen as the main presenter due to her natural skills and 15 years of experience working for Sky.

-Between these times, she also would ride as an amateur, racing in 50 amateur flat races.
+During this period, she also rode as an amateur, competing in 50 flat races.

-Currently, Alex Hammond is still the main presenter of Sky Sports Racing and even covers some races on At The Races.
+Currently, Alex Hammond remains the main presenter of Sky Sports Racing and also covers some races on At The Races.

-As for her tips, Alex Hammond made the list of best horse racing tipsters.
+As for her tips, Alex Hammond made the list of the best horse racing tipsters.

 Leonna Mayor

-Being labelled the ‘world’s sexiest jockey’, Leonna Mayor has found her way into thousands of racehorse fan’s hearts.
+Being labelled the ‘world’s sexiest jockey, Leonna Mayor has won the hearts of thousands of racehorse fans.

-Making her debut as a Jockey in 2010, many people expected great things from Leonna.
-The more she rode, the more confident she became and it started showing in some big races.
+When Leonna made her debut as a Jockey in 2010, many people expected great things from her.
+The more she rode, the more confident she became, and this confidence began to show in some big races.

 Competing in a total of 26 races, 4 of which she rode the winner, Leonna was on her way to becoming a big-time jockey.
 However, she would sadly retire in 2013 due to a serious ankle injury that restricted her riding.